 As stated, your residue is everything you don’t specifically give away, and you choose a recipient for your residue just like you would do for a specific gift (like the engagement ring example, above).
 It looks something like this:

-This language directs your executor to transfer ownership of everything you haven’t specifically given away to your spouse, if you have a surviving spouse.
-If not, to you descendants evenly, and if no descendants survive you, to your heirs (your closest living family members, as defined by PA law).
+This language directs your executor to transfer ownership of everything you haven’t specifically given away to your spouse if you have a surviving spouse.
+If not, to your descendants evenly, and if no descendants survive you, to your heirs (your closest living family members, as defined by PA law).

 Probate vs. Non-Probate Property

-Your will also nominates someone to serve as executor, an important role.
+You will also nominate someone to serve as an executor, an important role.
 As discussed above, this is the person that administers your estate and carries out the wishes set forth in your will.
-Usually this person hires a probate attorney (like me) to help them through this process because, if done improperly, the executor can be held personally liable.
+Usually, this person hires a probate attorney (like me) to help them through this process because, if done improperly, the executor can be held personally liable.
 If done properly, the executor cannot be held personally liable for any debt or obligation of the deceased, and claims against the estate are limited to the assets in the estate itself.